JhonatanOP/SCADA-IoT-Monitoring/README.md

 ### 3. Visualisation with a dashboard

 1. **Connect Grafana to InfluxDB.**  In Grafana, add an InfluxDB data source pointing to your database.
 Create a dashboard and panels for each parameter.
 2. **Build charts and gauges.**  Use line charts to plot temperature, humidity and vibration over time.
 Add gauge panels to show current values and define thresholds (e.g. high vibration).
-According to SparkFun’s guide, an IoT dashboard **transforms, displays and organises data** so operators can monitor historical and real‑time data at a glance【128370494818392†L123-L131】.
+According to SparkFun’s guide, an IoT dashboard **transforms, displays and organises data** so operators can monitor historical and real‑time data at a glance.
 3. **Configure alerts.**  Set alert rules in Grafana to trigger notifications (email, Slack, etc.) when values exceed acceptable limits (e.g. temperature > 30°C or vibration above a threshold).
-SCADA systems support **alarm thresholds and remote management**【624404881786730†L71-L83】.
+SCADA systems support **alarm thresholds and remote management**.

 ### 4. Decision support

 Real‑time and historical data empower operators to make informed decisions:

 - **Predictive maintenance:** Vibration sensors integrated with PLC/SCADA enable detection of equipment wear.
-When combined with dashboards and alerts, maintenance can be scheduled before a failure occurs【817530033999772†L123-L131】.
+When combined with dashboards and alerts, maintenance can be scheduled before a failure occurs.
 - **Process optimisation:** Continuous monitoring of temperature and humidity helps maintain product quality and energy efficiency.
-IoT sensors integrated with SCADA can **optimise production and meet regulatory requirements**【817530033999772†L123-L131】.
+IoT sensors integrated with SCADA can **optimise production and meet regulatory requirements**.
 - **Event analysis:** Historical data stored in InfluxDB allows post‑incident analysis, helping engineers identify root causes and improve system design.

 ## Next Steps